 The antisemitic bias of BLM, which was exposed by the violent antisemitic riots in Los Angeles and elsewhere, is especially painful to me as a Jew.
 The Nazi ideology is the idea of the superiority of the Aryan (German) race as opposed to all other groups – Jews, blacks, LGBT, gypsies, Slavs, and it would have moved to Americans if it had been allowed to flourish.
 That was systemic racism – racism that was legitimized by governmental power and could only be opposed by the destruction of the leaders and their organized followers, the army, and administrations.

-The United States, a democracy where free speech enshrined in the law, has made great strides in repudiating slavery and espousing freedom of opportunity for its citizens.
-Not to deny that prejudice, whether conscious or unconscious, does not exist.
+The United States, a democracy where free speech is and has been enshrined in the law: She has made great strides in repudiating slavery and espousing freedom of opportunity for all: Which is not to deny that prejudice, whether conscious or unconscious, does not exist.

 Yes, there are problems, but the way to address them is not through violence, but through listening to each other and looking clearly at what can be done by people of goodwill working together.